academicsananya1234-ship-it/ODT2026-group13-sec-B/README.md

 - Why would someone want to try it again?

 **Response:**
-`The experience is a small, tactile exchange where a person takes a simple action and receives a small treat as a response.
-It is designed as a playful, hands-on moment rather than just a machine transaction, so the experience feels more like an interaction than a purchase.
+`The experience is a small, tactile exchange where a person takes a simple action and receives a small treat as a response.It is designed as a playful, hands-on moment rather than just a machine transaction, so the experience feels more like an interaction than a purchase.
-The participant should feel curious, amused, and rewarded.
+The participant should feel curious, amused and rewarded.
 The goal is to create a light sense of anticipation before the treat arrives, followed by a small burst of satisfaction when it does.
-Someone would want to try it again because the experience is quick, easy, and pleasantly repetitive.
-The combination of curiosity, control, and instant reward makes it feel enjoyable each time, almost like a tiny game they can return to.
+Someone would want to try it again because the experience is quick, easy, and pleasantly repetitive.The combination of curiosity, control and instant reward makes it feel enjoyable each time, almost like a tiny game they can return to.
 `

 ## 2.3 Design Persona